rdinch/MathResourceStudio-Help/docs/tutorials/picture-editor.md

 The preview area displays the selected picture along with any adjustments made to the picture when using the features in the tools pane.
 This picture area is blank except for a checkerboard grid if a picture has not been selected.
 Pictures can be copied from another source (example: a web page) and pasted into the preview area, or selected from the picture selection pane.

+!!! note
-NOTE: The following types of picture files can be used for the vocabulary document: .bmp, .gif, .jpg, .png, .tif and .wmf.
+    The following types of picture files can be used for the vocabulary document: .bmp, .gif, .jpg, .png, .tif and .wmf.

 Just below the preview area to the right side of the window is a zoom slide and zoom settings.
 This is just an image viewing zoom and will not change the size of the image.